eldoy/mongocore/README.md

 <br>
 If you are looking for something even lighter, we also [have Minimongo,](https://github.com/fugroup/minimongo) the world's tinyest MongoDB library.

-The tests are written [using Futest,](https://github.com/fugroup/futest) try it out if you haven't.
+The tests are written [using Futest,](https://github.com/fugroup/futest) try it out if you haven't, it makes testing fun.

 ### Installation
 ```